Honolulu Food Worth Seeking

 Ramen Honolulu

-Golden Pork Tonkotsu Ramen Bar serves some of Honolulu’s best ramen bowls behind Ala Moana Center.
-The ocean-themed space features blue and white waves on the ceiling, 3D waves on the wall, blue tiles, and a central communal table featuring red, white and gold floral panels.
-Spicy red miso ramen stars a savory, thick, but not grotesquely rich tonkotsu broth, thin noodles, char siu, spicy minced pork, red pepper, peanuts, crunchy scallions and wood ear mushrooms, sesame seeds, a nori sail, and if you’re smart, a soft seasoned egg.
-Two top complementary small plates consist of crispy pan-fried pork gyoza and scallops sautéed with asparagus, soy sauce, and garlic butter.
+Golden Pork Tonkotsu Ramen Bar serves some of Honolulu’s best ramen in an ocean-themed space behind Ala Moana Center.
+Spicy red miso ramen stars a savory, thick, but not grotesquely rich tonkotsu broth, thin noodles, char siu, spicy minced pork, red pepper, peanuts, crunchy scallions, wood ear mushrooms, sesame seeds, a nori sail, and if you’re smart, a soft seasoned egg.
+Top small plates consist of crispy pan-fried pork gyoza and scallops sautéed with asparagus, soy sauce, and garlic butter.

 MUST ORDER: Gyoza, Scallop Garlic Butter Sauté, Spicy Red Miso Ramen